 Most of us like to directly hop on a treadmill on a higher setting and start working out to an extreme.
 They don’t realize that by doing this, they are setting themselves up to various sorts of pain.
 Many trainers recommend starting off your workout by doing a light exercise or jog or any sort of warm-up.
 This will relax your stiff muscles and make them active for the upcoming exertion.

 Before running on a treadmill, start by brisk walking on a lower setting and slowly build up your stamina rather than jumping into a high-intensity run.
 Similarly, allow your body to cool down and steady your heartbeat before doing anything else.
-Your muscles get fatigued after physical exertion, so you need to relax them before doing something else.
+Your muscles get fatigued after physical exertion, so you need to relax them and find relief before doing something else.